Echeveria shaviana is a tender, soft, evergreen succulents native to the mountain areas of Nuevo Leon in northern Mexico.

 Watering Needs and Fertilizing

-This succulent plant is drought tolerant and able to survive extended dry periods without watering.
+Mexican hens succulents are drought tolerant and able to survive extended dry periods.

-However, providing adequate watering during the growing season will produce a strong more beautiful plant.
+However, providing adequate watering during the growing season will produce a strong more beautiful garden plant.

 - Never allow plants to sit in water

 - Never let the soil to become waterlogged

 - Do not water during dormant periods (winter)

 Too much fertilizer can produce excessive growth.
 Overall the best practice is to fertilize sparingly.

 A slow-release granular fertilizer can be applied during the spring and summer growing season.